RyokoAI/BigKnow2022/.github/ISSUE_TEMPLATE/dataset-request.md

 Whether it's appropriate to convert the data to a plain text or markdown.
 Usually "yes," but if you're submitting a dataset of code, it would be inappropriate to strip HTML tags.

 **Notes for scraping?**
 Any notes or useful information for the scraping process, if applicable, e.g. "there's an API that returns a list of pages at /api/v1/list" or "the site heavily rate limits, so you may need to use multiple IPs."
-If the data is available as a convenient archive or download already, you'd mention that here
+If the data is available as a convenient archive or download already, you'd mention that here.